-Samuli began work as a PhD researcher for Crosslocations in January 2017.
-He studied anthropology at the University of Helsinki, during which he developed a research interest in the Levant region.
-He carried out five months of ethnographic fieldwork for his MA thesis on young residents of Beirut, exploring how they come to a sense of their relative location in the city and beyond.
-Before and after his fieldwork in Beirut he lived in Amman, studying Arabic for close to a year in total.
+Samuli Lähteenaho began work as a PhD researcher for Crosslocations in January 2017.
+Before his PhD project, he studied anthropology at the University of Helsinki, during which he developed a research interest in the Levant region.
+He has conducted ethnographic fieldwork in Lebanon since 2015, when he carried out his MA thesis project on young residents of Beirut, exploring how they come to a sense of their relative location in the city and beyond.
+He earned his MA in Social and Cultural Anthropology at University of Helsinki in 2016.

 Carl Rommel is a social anthropologist with a specialism in contemporary Egypt.
 He has lived in Cairo on and off since 2007, and conducted long-term ethnographic fieldwork in the Egyptian capital between 2011 and 2013.
 He is currently working on a book project that traces transformations within the emotional politics of Egyptian football before and after the 2011 Revolution.